syntaxerror247/GodotFirebaseAndroid/README.md

 # GodotFirebaseAndroid

-Firebase plugin for Android export in Godot Engine.
+**GodotFirebaseAndroid** is an Android plugin for the Godot Engine that integrates Firebase services in Godot Android games and apps.
+It supports Godot 4.2+

 ## Features